 A hernia is defined as the protrusion of part or whole of an organ or tissue through the wall of the cavity that normally contains it.

-There are numerous types of abdominal hernia, the most common of which are hiatus, inguinal, and femoral hernia.
+There are numerous types of abdominal hernia, the most common of which are hiatus, inguinal, femoral, and incisional hernia.
 However, there are a number of less common abdominal hernia that require identification and suitable management.

 An epigastric hernia occurs in the upper midline through the fibres of the linea alba (Fig. 1).
 They are typically secondary to raised chronic intra-abdominal pressure, such as with obesity, pregnancy, or ascites.

 They are relatively common with a prevalence up to 10%, mostly affecting middle-aged men.
 Whilst typically asymptomatic, they may present as a midline mass that disappear when lying on the back.

 An important differential diagnosis is divarication of the recti, a cosmetic condition caused by the weakening and widening of the linea alba.
 The key difference is that in divarification the linea alba is stretched and weakened but is intact (i.e. there is no discrete defect, and therefore by definition no hernia).